Disaster Assistance: FEMA Should Take Additional Actions to Strengthen Fraud Risk Management for Public Assistance Emergency Work Grants

 Open – Partially Addressed

 FEMA updated several, but not all, key training and guidance documents for the PA grant program to include information on where and how to report suspected fraud.
 For example, from late 2020 through spring 2021, FEMA added this information to its procurement trainings and website for PA applicants and to various other training materials, including internal and external webinars, on-demand videos, and a fact sheet on managing fraud risks.
 In addition, in its procurement trainings, FEMA encourages recipients to include information on reporting fraud in key training and guidance documents provided to subrecipients.
 Further, FEMA added language on where and how to report fraud to training guidance documents for PA staff.
 However, FEMA has not updated the Public Assistance Program and Policy Guide (PAPPG)--a key source of information on the PA grant program for applicants--to include this information.
-In January 2023, FEMA officials stated that FEMA plans to issue the newer version of the PAPPG by the end of 2023 and plans to include information on how and where to report suspected fraud in that version of the guide.
+In September 2024, FEMA officials said that they will include information on how and where to report suspected fraud in the next version of the PAPPG and anticipate issuing the updated version by the end of 2024.
+We will continue to monitor FEMA's progress in this area.

 Federal Emergency Management Agency The Administrator of FEMA should update key resources, such as training and guidance documents, FEMA makes available to PA applicants to ensure these resources consistently communicate information on the highest fraud risks to PA emergency work grant funds and applicants' responsibilities for managing those risks.
 The highest fraud risks may include risks related to procurement and debris removal, and other risks FEMA identifies through fraud risk assessments.
 (Recommendation 4)